 Monitoring > Integrations

-> Integrations.A list of running integrations appears, along with processing information about the number of messages received, the number of messages processed, the number of successful messages, and the number of failed messages.
-Up to 80 activated integrations can be displayed.
-If the integration you are looking for is not displayed among the 80, use the search facility.
+> Integrations.A list of active integrations appears by default, along with processing information about the number of messages received, the number of messages processed, the number of successful messages, the number of failed messages, and the number of aborted messages.
 For scheduled integrations, navigation links are provided that take you to the Schedule and Future Runs page.

 - From the link, select the time window, integration status, or integration style